richard17a/richard17a.github.io/_news/2023-11-15-comet-delivery-published.md

 collection: news
 permalink: /news/comet-delivery-published
 ---
-This paper is about the cometary delivery of prebiotic molecules to rocky exoplanets…
+This paper is about the cometary delivery of prebiotic molecules to rocky exoplanets…  test change

 <!-- [NASA ADS record](https://ui.adsabs.harvard.edu/abs/2023arXiv231012906A/abstract) -->